How to stay updated during construction

 - Attend Corridor Drop-In Hours: First Mondays 5 – 7 pm & Third Thursday, 8 – 10 pm (Locations will vary during construction and will be shared via the construction bulletin and at metrotransit.org/c-line-meetings)

-Penn Avenue Improvements Project events
+Penn Avenue Improvements Project

 One of the most important needs Penn Avenue communities identified through the Penn Avenue Community Works program was improved transportation services and infrastructure.

-In response, Hennepin County collaborated with Metro Transit and the City of Minneapolis to make meaningful infrastructure improvements and enhance transportation and transit service and safety throughout the Penn Avenue corridor and Olson Memorial Highway into downtown Minneapolis.
+In response, Hennepin County partnered with Metro Transit and the City of Minneapolis to make meaningful infrastructure improvements and enhance transportation and transit service and safety throughout the Penn Avenue corridor and Olson Memorial Highway into downtown Minneapolis.

 The Penn Avenue Improvements Project includes two major components: